-Vent a little, and share today's experience with a quick road rage rating.
+Vent a little, and share today's driving experience with a quick road rage rating.

 Use Monkey Meter to rate your road rage for the day, and see what the forecast is for the week in your area.
 Is your city one of the top road rage cities in the United States?
 Check the Monkey Meter, the original road rage traffic reporter.